JoeyChords/Cold-Start-Heater/README.txt

 You will also need to install python-dotenv and create a .env file.
 This page shows how to do that: https://pypi.org/project/python-dotenv/

-Include two environment variables, COLD_URL and LOG_PATH, in your .env file.
-COLD_URL is the web address for the site yu wish to keep running without cold starts.
+Add COLD_URL=example.com to your .env file.
+COLD_URL is the web address for the site you wish to keep running without cold starts.
-LOG_PATH is the location you choose for your log.
-It makes sense to put it in a folder with the python script.